Latest News.

 The Thornberries estate: over three years 86 homes were completed on the land immediately to the south-east of the chapel.
 Residents moved in from February 2018.
 Some of the houses on the estate are managed by the Nottingham Community Housing Association.

-Along the Chesterfield Road the Moorcroft estate has been extended up the hillside and all the new homes are occupied.
+Along the Chesterfield Road the Moorcroft estate has all homes occupied.

 Until COVID-19 disrupted our lives, members of the Methodist Church delivered cakes and welcome packs to all new residents – over 140 houses were visited before the lock-down.